CapnDev-Git/CapnDev-Git/README.md

 - Web requests & servers

 ## School Projects & Experiences 🎒

-- **EPITA Semester 4:** Engaged in a cultural and educational exchange at [Shibaura Institute of Technology](https://www.shibaura-it.ac.jp/en/) in Tokyo, Japan.
+- **Semester Abroad:** Engaged in a cultural and educational exchange at [Shibaura Institute of Technology](https://www.shibaura-it.ac.jp/en/) in Tokyo, Japan.
 - **EPITA Semester 3:** Crafted a robust Sudoku solver leveraging OCR technology in C, complemented by GTK-3.0 and SDL2.
 - **EPITA Semester 3:** Engineered a functional calculator in 68000 ASM, showcasing prowess in low-level programming.
 - **EPITA Semester 2:** Led the development of EpiKart, a thrilling 3D kart racing game in C# with Unity, demonstrating adeptness in game development.